acp29/iboot/README.md

 * Create usage guide with examples of how to apply the package functions to different problems and scenarios
 * Create some compiled mex and oct files on various platforms (mac, pc and linux) to speed up computations.
 * Include optional output argument in `bootanovan` that includes confidence intervals for the model coefficients
+* Create a function that can return multiparameter bootstrap statistics (e.g. for regression)